rikukissa/typehole/README.md

 ## Runtime

-Typehole runtime's job is to captures values in your code and to send them to the extension in a serialized format.
+Typehole runtime's job is to capture values in your code and to send them to the extension in a serialized format.

 ```typescript
 import typehole from "typehole";